 Some anticancer drugs can irritate the bladder or cause temporary or permanent damage to the bladder or kidneys.
-Some anticancer drugs cause the urine to change color (orange, red, green, or yellow) or take on a strong or medicine-like odor.
+Some anticancer drugs cause the urine to change color or take on a strong or medicine-like odor.
+Some colors that you may see include orange, red, green, or yellow.
 Check with your doctor to see if the drugs you are taking may have any of these effects.

 Your doctor or nurse will take a urine and blood samples to check how well your bladder and kidneys are working.